ibm-cloud-docs/satellite/health.md

 ### Enablement of resource deployment logs
 {: #logs-deploy}

-Enablement of resource deployment logs report the current status of whether resources such as hosts, clusters, or {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service instances can be changed or deployed in your location, and the reason for this status.
-For example, resource deployment can be set to false due to one or more location errors.
+Deployment enablement logs report whether hosts, clusters, or {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service instances can be deployed or changed in your location and the reason for the current status.
 {: shortdesc}

 Example log